jml-bioinfo/FindDNAFusion/README.md

 # usage
 Provide the following arguments to run FindDNAFusion
-1. the reference genome fasta file specified by -r
+1. the reference genome fasta file specified by -r (currently, it is limited to use HG19)
 2. input directory storing raw seqence FASTQ files, specified by -i
 3. output directory (optional)
 4. number of CPUs, specified by -c (optional)